utm-lowe/Ultimate-Tic-Stack-Toe/README.md

 state['boards'][layer]['winner']
 ```

-The winner of one of the layer's subboards would be at
+The winner of one of the layer's sub-boards would be at
 ```
 state['boards'][layer]['grid'][by][bx]['winner']
 ```